 In this panel conversation, weâll connect these historic themes to the realities of todayâs food systems in Seattle.
 From strengthening local farmers markets to advancing farmworker rights, and from reducing food insecurity to building pathways to employment, our discussion will explore how these forces shape whatâs on our tables.

 The conversation will feature speakers from local associations and food justice organizations moderated by Tan Vinh, food & drink writer for The Seattle Times and host of the NPR/KUOW podcast, Seattle Eats.
-Together, theyâll share stories, spark dialogue, and invite you to reimagine the future of our food.
+An award-winning journalist recognized nationally for restaurant criticism and excellence in food writing, Tan brings both expertise and curiosity to conversations about food culture.

 Program